 “Farewell, Aquarius, and we thank you,” radioed Lovell back in 1970 as the astronauts jettisoned the lunar module and watched it slowly drift away.
 Hannigan remembers hearing Lovell’s unbidden requiem for the spacecraft.
 “He did a good job,” says Hannigan.

 It was about another hour before the command module, headed for the Pacific, met the first tenuous wisps of Earth’s atmosphere.
 Soon, as the Odyssey plunged into the atmosphere, those wisps would become a tremendous fireball of ionized air.
 The ionization would block radio communications for several minutes.
 In the meantime, the heat shield would be subjected to incredible temperatures and pressures, and if it had been cracked during the explosion four days earlier, the crew would burn up without ever being heard from again.
 Assuming the heat shield was okay, then the parachutes would deploy, slowing the Odyssey to a gentle splashdown—if the parachutes hadn’t been turned into blocks of ice and the pyrotechnic charges intended to release them still worked.
 In a few more minutes Lovell, Haise, and Swigert would either be home free, or dead.

-A few seconds later, the Odyssey disappeared into a sea of radio static.
+A few moments later, the Odyssey disappeared into a sea of radio static.